 - 1. Limit idling time for commercial vehicles, including delivery and construction vehicles. - 2.
 Use low- or zero-emission vehicles, including construction vehicles. - 3.
-Use alternative fuels for construction equipment. - 3.
-Institute a heavy-duty off-road vehicle plan and a construction vehicle inventory tracking system for construction projects. - 4.
+Use alternative fuels for construction equipment. - 4.
 Promote ride sharing. - 5.
 Use local materials for at least 10 percent of construction materials. - 6.
 Ensure tires on equipment and vehicles are inflated to their proper pressure.